Canon 1D vs 750D

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D and Canon EOS 750D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the 750D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1D does not offer wifi capability.
+In contrast, the 1D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D (unlike the 750D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.